‘ICE!' Returns to Gaylord Texan: Check Out The Work That Goes Into The Exhibit

-Gaylord Texan Resort is bringing back their longtime holiday tradition, ICE! after taking a two-year hiatus during the pandemic.
+Gaylord Texan Resort is bringing back its longtime holiday tradition, ICE! after taking a two-year hiatus during the pandemic.

-The process begins with more than 3 million pounds of ice carved by a team of 40 artisans over 12,000 man-hours.
+The process begins with more than three million pounds of ice carved by a team of 40 artisans over 12,000 man-hours.

 Following a 300-page design book, the artisans will create carvings that range in size from tiny details to others that are 30 feet tall.
 Colored ice, clear ice and LED lights are all utilized in creating the wonderland.